 Make the case for KM across departments

 Developing a knowledge management (KM) strategy and getting the budget to do so properly can sometimes be a tough sell.
-An effective KM strategy certainly plays a big role in improving the customer experience by enhancing the findability of your content, engaging your customer community and enabling employees who work with your customers on a day-to-day basis to offer exceptional customer service—but the benefits extend well beyond support and can make a drastic impact in other areas of the business.
+An effective KM strategy certainly plays a big role in improving the customer experience by enhancing the findability of your content, engaging your customer community and enabling employees who work with your customers on a day-to-day basis to offer an exceptional customer experience—but the benefits extend well beyond support and can make a drastic impact in other areas of the business.

 With a KM strategy backed by AI-powered search, all your company knowledge is findable and easy to access.
 Your knowledge base articles, videos, FAQ’s, manuals and more are accessible to anyone looking for information, in the context of their query.
 This means: